William Francis (chemist): Career

 In 1841 he was one of the original members of the Chemical Society.
 He was also a fellow of the Linnean Society of London, the Royal Astronomical Society and the Physical Society of London.

 in 1852, together with Richard Taylor, he established Taylor & Francis as scientific publishers.

 Personal life

+Francis and his family lived in Richmond.
 In 1862 he married Isabella Gray Taunton (1841–1899); their children born in Richmond were William (1864), Isabella (1868), Lucy (1872).
 He died at the Manor House, Sheen Road, Richmond and is buried in Richmond Old Cemetery.